ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 <implementation>
 == Data Sources
 <data-sources>
 The datasets used here are from SingStat and data.gov.sg.
 The data is in the CSV format.
-They contain information abour fertility rates, labour force participation and marital status in Singapore.
+They contain information about fertility rates, labour force participation and marital status in Singapore.

 == Software
 <software>